Behavior and Proper Caregiver Responses

-Whether you are a caregiver or have a family member with dementia, you are likely to face experiences with those that have dementia.
-It is very common and can have many different stages, though it is more common in seniors.
+Whether you are a caregiver or have a family member with dementia, you are likely to face experiences with those who have dementia.
+It is very common and can have many stages, though it is more common in seniors.

-Whatever your level of experience and exposure to dementia as a caregiver, it is always helpful to prepare and learn about different scenarios that can help in your response and care to certain behaviors.
+Whatever your experience and exposure to dementia as a caregiver, it is always helpful to prepare and learn about different scenarios that can help in your response and care to certain behaviors.

 Dementia patients may face many different emotions that can range from anger to confusion.
-When you take the time to think about the ways that you can respond to these types of emotions in different scenarios, you will set yourself up to make care and interactions easier.
+When you take the time to think about how you can respond to these types of emotions in different scenarios, you will set yourself up to make care and interactions easier.

 Responding to Aggression with Dementia